Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Methodology

 \subsection{Research Objectives}

-This study adopts a normative and analytical comparative approach to evaluate the compatibility of SSI with the eIDAS 2.0 regulatory framework.
-The primary objective is to extend beyond descriptive reporting and establish a rigorous research foundation that systematically identifies tensions, gaps, and potential methods to align digital identity standards with both EU regulations and SSI principles.
+This study adopts a normative-analytical framework to evaluate the compatibility of SSI with the eIDAS 2.0 regulatory framework.
+The primary objective is to extend beyond descriptive reporting and establish a rigorous research foundation that systematically identifies tensions, gaps, and complementary recommendations to further align the EUDI framework with SSI principles.